IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 \end{itemize}

-R Example \@ref(rexample:app-chap-useCasesLoadData) shows how the `emuR` demo data used in this chapter is created.
+The R code snippet below shows how the `emuR` demo data used in this chapter is created.

 ```r